V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndukutila : sweat, suffocating heat, stifling heat, sweltering heat

-– ndula : recently grown grass, a patch of grass that we burn after a bushfire
+– ndula : grass that has grown recently, patch of grass that is burned after a bushfire

 – ndumba : young girl, young lady